rrice/nvim-config-lazy/README.md

 ````

 Assuming that you may be using a POSIX shell, create an alias using the symbolic link.
 Create a unique
 alias name for it.
-I used the name `lazy`, but it can be any command youa desire.
+I used the name `lazy`, but it can be any command you desire.
 Then, use the `NVIM_APPNAME`
 environment variable and set it to the name of your symbolic link:

 ````